G1ANT-Robot/G1ANT.Manual/appendices/rdp-controller.md

 3. Enter username and password of the user on the remote machine.

-4. Launch G1ANT.Robot, go to `Tools/Installers` menu and select `RDP Controller`.
+4. Launch G1ANT.Robot on the remote machine, go to `Tools/Installers` menu and select `RDP Controller`.
 You will need administrator rights to install the RDP Controller.

-5. Repeat step 3. and enter these credentials in the RDP Configuration dialog box.
+5. In the resulting RDP Configuration dialog box enter the same credentials you provided in step 3.

 6. Click Yes in the security warning message box.
 Wait until the command line installer finishes its work and when it does, press any key to close the command line window.